Donate to the Palm Beach Synagogue in Palm Beach, Florida:

 Orthodox Judaism is based on the philosophy of outreach and inclusiveness.
 Rabbi Moshe and Rebbetzin Dinie Scheiner are passionate in their desire to “make a difference” and they are great at doing so.
-From its humble beginnings in 1994, Palm Beach Synagogue has blossomed into a flourishing center of Orthodox Jewish life and activity prides itself on being a place of warm welcome for Jews from all walks of life and all levels of Jewish observance, while maintaining its abiding adherence to traditional Jewish law and observance of mitzvot.
+From its humble beginnings in 1994, the Palm Beach Synagogue in Palm Beach, Florida, has blossomed into a flourishing center of Orthodox Jewish life and activity prides itself on being a place of warm welcome for Jews from all walks of life and all levels of Jewish observance, while maintaining its abiding adherence to traditional Jewish law and observance of mitzvot.

 The word Lubavitch is the name of the town in present-day Belarus where the movement was based for more than a century.
 Appropriately, the word Lubavitch in Russian means “City of Brotherly Love.”
 The name Lubavitch conveys the essence of the responsibility and love engendered by the Chabad philosophy toward every single Jew.
 Following its inception 250 years ago, the Chabad-Lubavitch movement — a branch of Hasidism — swept through Russia and spread in surrounding countries as well.
 Eventually, the philosophy of Chabad-Lubavitch and its adherents reached almost every corner of the world and affected almost every facet of Jewish life.